 So how do we decide what kinds of buildings to renovate?

-At My Place Realty, we keep three things in mind:
+At Thorwin Properties, we keep three things in mind:

 Just because a building is new, doesn’t mean it’s better.
 “Better” largely depends on the quality-mindedness of the developer and builder.
 Problems can crop up in a new building as easily as in an old one.
 In fact, older buildings can be extremely solid, with better materials and a strong foundation.
 You just have to know how to spot a gem.